ACT (Nasdaq)

 ACT, or Automated Confirmation of Transactions, is a system for reporting and clearing trades in the over-the-counter (OTC) and NASDAQ securities markets.
-In contrast to Qualified Special Representative (QSR) clearing via the National Securities Clearing Corporation (NSCC), which requires multiple relationships between brokers, dealers, and clearing firms, ACT facilitates and simplifies the process of clearing by providing a single counterparty to interact with.
+Trades compared through ACT are forwarded as locked-in trades to the National Securities Clearing Corporation (NSCC) for settlement; broker-dealers may alternatively clear through Qualified Special Representative (QSR) agreements with the NSCC.

-ACT offers a risk management system that allows clearing firms to monitor the activity of their clients.
+ACT offers a risk management system, approved by the SEC in October 1990, that allows clearing firms to set daily trading thresholds for their correspondent brokers and monitor their activity.
 This tool is unique within the clearing business.